matomo-org/developer-documentation/docs/3.x/reporting-api.md

 *   **pivotByColumnLimit**; The maximum number of columns that should be displayed in a pivot table.
 All other columns are aggregated into an 'Others' column.

 *   **filter\_offset**; defines the offset of the starting row being returned
-*   **filter\_limit**; defines the number of rows to be returned.
-Set to -1 to return all rows.
-By default, only the top 100 rows are returned.
 *   **filter\_truncate**; if set, will truncate the table after $filter\_truncate rows.
 The last row will be named 'Others' (localized in the requested language) and the columns will be an aggregate of statistics of all truncated rows.
 *   **filter\_pattern**; defines the text you want to search for in the **filter\_column**.
 Only the row with the given column matching the pattern will be returned.
 The pattern will be interpreted as regular expression.
 Example: `(en|de)\.mydomain`.
 *   **filter\_column** ; defines the column that we want to search for a text (see **filter\_pattern**).
 If not specified, defaults to 'label'